UniversalDependencies/udw21/organization.md

 ## Program committee

-The program committee is joint with [SyntaxFest](https://syntaxfest.github.io/) and will be announced soon.
+The program committee is joint with [SyntaxFest](https://syntaxfest.github.io/).